 - Capacity verification.
 Confirm stated capacity against actual production schedule.
 Some factories quote optimistic volumes they can't deliver during peak season.

 - Communication test.
 Email response time, English fluency at the project-manager level, and willingness to deal with brand-side delays.
-A factory that takes 5 days to reply to a sample request will take 5 days to reply mid-production too.
+A factory that takes 5 days to reply to a sample request will take 5 days to reply mid-production.

 One thing brand founders learn quickly: most Portuguese factories close for 2 to 3 weeks in mid-August for the traditional summer break.
 The shutdown is cultural, not negotiable, and it ripples through fabric mills, dye houses, and trim suppliers.
+Typical closure windows run from the first Monday of August to the third or fourth Monday of August.
 If you miss the window, your production effectively pauses until early September.

 Practical implications: